sachagd/C2gdasm/README.md

 This project is still in development !

-If you want to see what this project is able to do, here's a [video](https://x.com/Sachagd_/status/1929201772364550402) for you
-In it, you can see the first prime numbers being computed and stored in an array from top to bottom.
+If you want to see what this project is able to do, here's a [video](https://x.com/Sachagd_/status/1929201772364550402) for you.
+You can see the first prime numbers being computed and stored in an array from top to bottom.